-The information and computing technologies infrastructure at the University of Alberta is complex.
-It includes networks to connect buildings and campuses; wireless services; and additional specialized local networks.
-This infrastructure is the foundation of the U of A's digital environment that supports its academic, research, and administrative requirements, and aspirations for efficiency and innovation.
+The information and computing technologies infrastructure at the U of A is complex.
+It includes networks to connect buildings and campuses, wireless services, and additional specialized local networks.
+This infrastructure is the foundation of the U of A's digital environment that supports its academic, research, and administrative requirements, and its aspirations for efficiency and innovation.

 Advances in information and communications technology, especially in the arena of mobile computing, continue to transform learning environments.
-In 2012, the University of Alberta began to engage more aggressively in developing and expanding the use of advanced learning technologies and their related pedagogies in undergraduate and graduate education.
+In 2012, the U of A began to engage more aggressively in developing and expanding the use of advanced learning technologies and their related pedagogies in undergraduate and graduate education.
 Although the focus of current media attention is online learning, opportunities for innovation go well beyond teaching to include research in education (pedagogy, instructional delivery techniques, learning outcomes assessment), computing science (adaptive learning experiences, automated assessment, collaboration tools, security), humanities (analysis of privacy, collaboration, ethics), and business (case study analysis, market trends, analytics).
 These are the areas in which the U of A is expanding its engagement in the digital environment.